Raffle policies

 • Cystic Fibrosis Trust will reserve the right to offer alternative prizes of equal value if, due to circumstances beyond its reasonable control, the stated prizes are no longer available.

-• The National Gambling Helpline number and Gambleaware.co.uk website address are included on all tickets and entry forms to lotteries as well as our website address that includes information on gambling.
+• The National Gambling Helpline number and www.gambleaware.org website address is included on all tickets and entry forms to lotteries as well as our website address that includes information on gambling.

 • Information is displayed on our website encouraging people to gamble responsibly and to recognise the signs of problem gambling.
 We also include the National Gambling Helpline and website details for people to refer to should they need further help.